betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 The full details of GPS Rescue are covered in the wiki, and elsewhere.

-You will regain during GPS Rescue Mode only after signal restores for more than the `failsafe_recovery_delay` period AND you move the sticks more than 30 degrees out from centre.
+You will regain during GPS Rescue Mode only after signal restores for more than the `failsafe_recovery_delay` period AND you move the sticks more than 30 degrees out from center.

 :::danger
 Do not forget to wiggle the sticks when attempting to recover from a true signal-loss GPS Rescue!